siiptuo/pio/README.md

 $ pio input.jpeg --output output.jpeg
 ```

-The target quality can be set using `--target` argument:
+The target quality can be set using `--quality` argument:

 ```
-$ pio input.jpeg --target 0.001 --output output.jpeg
+$ pio input.jpeg --quality 95 --output output.jpeg
 ```

-The target is a SSIM value between 0.0 and infinity where 0.0 means identical images.
+The target quality is a value between 0 and 100 and roughly corresponds to JPEG quality values.

 For the full list of available options, run `pio --help`.